A Montessori preschool experience,

 Our license also allows for children who are not yet using the toilet and still require diapers or pull-ups, and we help with transitioning to bathroom independence when they are ready.

-Our approval through the National Association of Child Care Resource and Referral Agencies (NACCRRA) under Child Care Aware® of America for our Military Families requires unannounced site visits every year instead of 2-5 years of other facilities.
-To view our past facility evaluation reports, visit: Department of Social Services facility search.
+Our approval through the National Association of Child Care Resource and Referral Agencies (NACCRRA) under Child Care Aware® of America for our Military Families requires annual unannounced site visits instead of 2-5 years of other facilities.
+To view our past facility evaluation reports, visit: the Department of Social Services facility search.

-We also have annual unannounced site visits from San Diego Fire and Rescue to check our smoke and carbon monoxide monitors, fire extinguisher, and fire & earthquake drill sheet.
+We also have annual unannounced site visits from San Diego Fire and Rescue to check our smoke and carbon monoxide monitors, fire extinguishers, and fire and earthquake drill sheets.

-• Teachers and assistants have current EMSA approved and OSHA-compliant CPR-AED and First Aid certification for adults, children, and infants (pediatric).
+• Teachers and assistants have current EMSA-approved and OSHA-compliant CPR-AED and First Aid certifications for adults, children, and infants (pediatric).
 These require the full 8-hour accreditation every two years.
-(EMSA approved certificates cannot be re-certified at the lesser 4-hour time.)
+(EMSA-approved certificates cannot be re-certified at the lesser 4-hour time.)

-• Teachers and assistants, and all household members, have received Fingerprint Clearance through the Department of Justice.
+• Teachers, assistants, and all household members have received Fingerprint Clearance through the Department of Justice.

 • Under Health and Safety Code 1596.8662, teachers and assistants have completed Mandated Reported training for their duties as reporters of the California Child Abuse & Neglect Reporting Act.